 I remember when I was three or four I composed my first song.
 I didn’t know how to write or read music, so I literally wrote “La la la” on a piece of paper.
 I wrote it in a strange sort of prose- with odd spacing- probably thinking of COURSE i would remember the melody.
 Alas, when I re-discovered that paper maybe twelve years later, I did not remember anything.
 Honestly I was SO beyond excited when I found the note and when I opened it up and read it my heart was broken by the:

 hahaha is more like it!

-The last time I had a major hiatus previous to this past one, I decided to use the time to exercise my mind and learn something new.
+The last time I had a major work hiatus previous to this past one, I decided to use the time to exercise my mind and learn something new.
 I decided on the violin, and I never looked back.
 I practiced fervorously every day.
-I was quickly addicted and I was quite good.
-My teacher told me I was a prodigy.
-I mean granted I was like 30+ years old with previous piano lessons of which she was unaware but regardless, she told me I was a prodigy and that I picked it up faster than anyone she had ever met.
+I was quickly addicted and I wasn’t horrible.
+My teacher told me she was impressed.
+I mean granted I was like 30+ years old with previous piano lessons of which she was unaware but regardless, she told me I was doing unexpectedly well and that I picked it up faster than anyone she had ever met.
 And I LOVED IT.
 Not the praise, I LOVED playing.

 The Benefits of Learning A Musical Instrument

 - Promotes happiness in your life and to those around you.

 I miss my violin, and the zen of playing it.
 I need to get her out of storage.
 Seriously.

 We should all resolve to do something wonderful that placates our minds in 2017.